 While almost all produce can be grown somewhere year-round, trucking produce across the country (or across the world) isn’t easy.
 Buying local seasonal produce not only potentially reduces our carbon footprint and helps local economies, but it may also result in more nutritious produce.

-On the veggie side, the entire cruciferous family—that’s the cabbage, rutabaga, and cauliflower gang—is in season and offers a compound known as glucosinolates, which may also have cancer-fighting potential.
+So why not dig into fall fruits like apples and cranberries, which offer essential vitamins and antioxidants that slow aging and may help fight cancer?promote good eyesight.On the veggie side, the entire cruciferous family—that’s the cabbage, rutabaga, and cauliflower gang—is in season and offers a compound known as glucosinolates that may also have cancer-fighting potential.
 And who could forget about squash?
 These big, bright gourds offer healthy alpha- and beta-carotene, which

-Brussels Sprouts & Cabbage
+Brussels Sprouts and Cabbage

 Rutabagas and Turnips

-Originally published on September 28, 2011.
-Updated September 2013.
+Originally published September 2011.
+Updated September 2015.